esinyavuz/Input-Modulation-Learning/README.md

-This file includes the model parameters used in the paper "Input-modulation as an alternative to conventional learning strategies" by Esin Yavuz and Thomas Nowotny.
-Full code will be made available upon acceptance.
+This repository includes the model used in "Input-modulation as an alternative to conventional learning strategies" by Esin Yavuz and Thomas Nowotny, accepted for the ICANN 2016 conference.

+It consists of a model of plasticity in the honeybee olfactory system, modulated by appetitive conditioning.

-Neuron and synapse models are based on Nowotny et al. 2013, where more information can be found
+Neuron and non-plastic synapse models are based on [Nowotny et al. 2013][@Nowotnyetal2013], where more information can be found.
+Mechanisms for input-modulation by reinforcement learning are explained in [Yavuz et al. 2013][@Yavuzetal2016].

+Prerequisites:
+- CUDA Toolkit
+- GeNN v2.1.1 (available here: )

 #Neuron Parameters